readium/readium-lcp-server/README.md

   If no value is present in the configuration file and no value is inserted in the partial license, the License server will reply with a 500 Server Error at license creation.
   The sub-properties of the `links` section are:
-  - `status`: required, templated URL; location of the Status Document associated with a License Document.
+  - `status`: required, URL template; location of the Status Document associated with a License Document.
     The license identifier is inserted via the `{license_id}` variable.
+    The License Status Server is expecting the following form: `https://<url>/licenses/{license_id}/status`
   - `hint`: required; location where a Reading System can redirect a user looking for additional information about the User Passphrase.
-  - `publication`: *deprecated in favor of the storage / filesystem / url parameter*, templated URL; Absolute http or https url of the storage volume in which all encrypted publications are stored.
+  - `publication`: *deprecated in favor of the storage / filesystem / url parameter*, URL template; Absolute http or https url of the storage volume in which all encrypted publications are stored.
     The publication identifier is inserted via the `{publication_id}` variable.